heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 ### Source code and download

 If you like to see the full source code of this application, you can download it from my [GitHub](https://github.com/heiswayi/HeiswayiNrirdCipherProgram) repository.
-If you want to try to play with the compiled version, you can download the binary [here](https://www.dropbox.com/s/p9lc58cgw059mka/HeiswayiNrirdCipherProgramV1.zip?dl=0) or you can compile it by yourself from the source code provided.
+If you want to try to play with the compiled version, you can download the binary [here](https://www.dropbox.com/s/p9lc58cgw059mka/HeiswayiNrirdCipherProgramV1.zip?dl=0) or you can compile it by yourself from the source code that is provided.

 Prerequisite: [.NET Framework 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42642)